Select a row by clicking on it. Selecting a row will remove any previous selection unless you

-- Notice that the group becomes intermediate while all its filtered children get selected.
-This is because the selected state of the group node is independent to the filter, so it becomes intermediate as not all of its children are selected.
+- Notice that the group checkbox becomes indeterminate while all its filtered children get selected.
+This is because the selected state of the group node is independent to the filter, so it becomes indeterminate as not all of its children are selected.

 Header Checkbox Selection

 It is possible to have a checkbox in the header for selection.
 To configure the

 headerCheckboxSelection can also be a function, if you want the checkbox

 to appear sometimes (e.g. if the column is ordered first in the grid).

 headerCheckboxSelection is a function, the function will be called every